stuartelimu/stuartelimu.github.io/README.md

 You can checkout every single article that I have written on my [blog](/blog) cutting across various topics that I am curious about.

-I run an online newsletter called [Inside Stue's Brain]() where I share everything useful and noteworthy that I have come across in my various expeditions.
-Feel free to signup using the form below.
+I run an online newsletter called [Inside Stue's Brain](/newsletter) where I share everything useful and noteworthy that I have come across in my various expeditions.
+Feel free to signup using the form below to receive new editions once they're published.

 <script async data-uid="3df2bee2cc" src="https://wondrous-speaker-8686.ck.page/3df2bee2cc/index.js"></script>